explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 Haskell is built around composition.
 In Haskell, as in math, composition is represented as a dot.

-“Once you realise how simple things are in Haskell, the inability to express straightforward concepts in C++ is a little embarrassing.“
+"Once you realise how simple things are in Haskell, the inability to express straightforward concepts in other languages is a little embarrassing."

+A brief mention of category theory?
-Compare with Unix.
+Compare with Unix's simplicity?